 I live in Mendon Massachusetts, but enjoy summers and weekends at my home on Trickey Pond in Naples Maine with my husband and children.
 I received my Masters in Nursing from Salem State College.
 I have been a school nurse for the past 19 years at Miscoe Hill Middle School in Mendon.
 I also enjoys a part time job in home care.
 Prior to school nursing I worked at Mass General Hospital on a Neurosurgery floor and prior to that worked at Waltham Weston Hospital on an Orthopedic surgery floor.
 Being a mom of all boys, I am thrilled to be working at a camp with all girls!
 I enjoy the outdoors, hiking and nature very much.
 My other passions include reading, cooking, helping kids and long walks with my German Shepherd named Gemma.
-I am very excited about my first year at Camp.
+I worked in the health center at Winona for their 2020 session and I am very excited about my first year at Wyonegonic.

 Jess Lacroix, BSN RN:

 Since 2014 I’ve spent my summers as a camp nurse at Wyonegonic and I truly love being part of the health center team.
 I’m so lucky that I get to bring my two daughters with me to camp.
 They started in Pooh Corner many years ago.
 We’ve developed long-lasting friendships and a deep love for this camp underneath the Pines.
 On the off-season I live in Western Massachusetts, work as a school nurse, and am in graduate school working toward my masters degree in nursing.